 In Scotland, typing is conducted on all cases with positive laboratory reports for H. influenzae, in order that national trends in disease subtypes can be monitored.
 Further enhanced surveillance is carried out for all H. influenzae cases identified in children under the age of 5 and type b strains across all age groups.

-Between April and June 2019 (weeks 14 to 26), 17 cases of invasive H. influenzae were reported, taking the total number of cases reported in the first two quarters of 2019 to 40.
-This is comparable to cumulative case numbers reported over the previous four years which ranged from 42 to 53 cases, as shown in Figure 1.
+Between July and September 2019 (weeks 27 to 39), 12 cases of invasive H. influenzae were reported, taking the total number of cases reported in the first three quarters of 2019 to 52.
+This is lower than the cumulative case numbers reported over the previous four years which ranged from 59 to 74 cases, as shown in Figure 1.

 Information on clinical presentation was available for all three paediatric (under 16 years old) cases.
 Two cases presented with bacteraemia, and one case presented with meningitis.